hohonuuli/javafxlecture/README.md

 Classes for teaching JavaFX

-To run a demo use the following command:
+To run a demo use the following command style.
+Relace `ASimpleApp` with whatever class you are trying to run.

 ```
 mvn compile exec:java -Dexec.mainClass=ASimpleApp